isomerpages/nlb-discovereads/_diy-resources/preschool-resources/I Can READ.md

 **Early Literacy Activities You Can Do With Your Child**
 * Let your child explore coloring.
 Using crayons and paper, encourage your child to color or scribble.
 This simple activity helps to build their motor skills.
-* Introduce your child Let your child learn to write to their name through finger- painting.
+* Let your child learn to write their name through finger- painting.
 Write out your child’s name on a paper.
 Have your child trace over what you have written with child-friendly non-toxic paint.

 **Watch Me!**<br>
 Learn about the importance of writing in early literacy and the different activities you can do with your child to encourage their literacy development.